 Elastic APM captures different types of information from within instrumented applications:

-- Spans contain information about a specific code path that has been executed.
+- Spans contain information about the execution of a specific code path.
 They measure from the start to end of an activity, and they can have a parent/child relationship with other spans.

 - Transactions are a special kind of span; they are the first span for a particular service and have extra metadata associated with them.
-You can think of transactions as the highest level of work you’re measuring within a service.
 As an example, a transaction could be a request to your server, a batch job, or a custom transaction type.
 Traces link together related transactions to show an end-to-end performance of how a request was served and which services were part of it.

 - Errors contain information about the original exception that occurred or about a log created when the exception occurred.

 Curated charts and tables display the different types of APM data, which allows you to compare and debug your applications easily.